FG-CLIP 2: A Bilingual Fine-grained Vision-Language Alignment Model: Approach

-\paragraph{\xie{Global Alignment Learning}.} We adopt the sigmoid loss from SigLIP~\citep{zhai2023sigmoid}, which treats image-text matching as a binary classification.
+\textbf{\xie{Global Alignment Learning}.} We adopt the sigmoid loss from SigLIP~\citep{zhai2023sigmoid}, which treats image-text matching as a binary classification.
 For each image-text pair, similarity scores are computed across all pairs in the batch, and logistic regression is applied to distinguish positive from negative pairs.
 To enrich textual supervision, we include both original short captions and long captions generated by Large Multimodal Models (LMMs).
-This dual-caption strategy provides complementary signals: \xie{concise labels for global semantics and detailed descriptions for richer context.}
+This dual-caption strategy provides complementary signals: \xie{concise labels for global semantics and detailed descriptions for richer context.} \iclrre{We denote this global alignment loss as \(\mathcal{L}_{\text{Global}}\).}

-\paragraph{\xie{Fine-Grained Visual Learning}.} To enable sub-image alignment, we generate dense image embeddings by introducing an additional self-attention module, circumventing the information bottleneck caused by CLS-only pooling in SigLIP 2.
-For each annotated region, we extract patch-level embeddings and apply RoIAlign~\citep{he2017mask} to obtain region-specific features.
-Corresponding text embeddings are derived from phrase-level descriptions aligned to each bounding box.
-The regional contrastive loss encourages alignment between matched region-text pairs, promoting fine-grained cross-modal understanding.
+\textbf{Fine-Grained Visual Learning.} For each annotated region, we extract patch-level embeddings and apply RoIAlign~\citep{he2017mask} to obtain region-specific features.
+Corresponding text embeddings are derived from descriptions aligned to each bounding box.
+The regional contrastive loss encourages alignment between matched region-text pairs, promoting fine-grained cross-modal understanding. \iclrre{This loss term is denoted as \(\mathcal{L}_{\text{FGV}}\).}

-\paragraph{\xie{Fine-Grained Textual Learning}.} Following FG-CLIP~\citep{xie2025fg}, we leverage hard negatives from the FineHARD dataset.
+\textbf{Fine-Grained Textual Learning.} Following FG-CLIP~\citep{xie2025fg}, we leverage hard negatives from the FineHARD dataset.
 Each positive region-text pair is paired with 10 semantically similar negatives, constructed by perturbing key attributes (e.g., color, count, action) while preserving syntactic structure. \xie{The model is trained with a binary classification loss over the 1 positive and 10 negatives, encouraging the model to assign higher scores to the matched pair.
-This objective enhances the model’s ability to discriminate subtle textual differences.}
+This objective enhances the model’s ability to discriminate subtle textual differences.} \iclrre{We formulate this discriminative objective as \(\mathcal{L}_{\text{FGT}}\).}

+\textbf{Textual Intra-modal Contrastive Loss.} \xie{While cross-modal alignment ensures image-text correspondence, the text encoder itself often lacks sufficient discriminative pressure to separate semantically similar but distinct region descriptions, which is critical for fine-grained visual grounding.
+To address this, we propose the Textual Intra-modal Contrastive (TIC) loss, which operates purely within the text modality to sharpen the text encoder’s representation space.} Given a batch of region texts, we compute pairwise similarities and filter out pairs with $\text{sim} > 0.95$ to avoid over-penalization.
+The top-10 most similar texts per sample are selected as hard negatives.
+The TIC loss is then defined as: